In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 Congratulations!
 If you’re reading this, you’ve decided to eat healthier.

-The saying, “you are what you eat,” isn’t just a way to get kids to eat healthier.
+The saying “you are what you eat” isn’t just a way to get kids to eat healthier.
 It’s a fact.
 If you eat a greasy burger, that excess grease is stored in micro pockets within your spare tire.

 But eating clean isn’t just about weight loss (although it’s the main way to go about it.)
 By deciding to eat clean, you aren’t starting a diet.
 Instead, you’re making a lifestyle choice to consume more quality, nutrient-rich, and real foods.